Invest in a Community-Owned

 The Opportunity

-KMCLT is issuing community bonds to finance the acquisition of a second property!
 A community bond is an interest-bearing loan that a non-profit, charity, or co-operative can issue to support a project they are undertaking.
 Individuals and organizations can purchase a community bond and earn a fixed interest rate, and their investments support projects that generate positive social, cultural, or environmental returns.
-Rather than relying on a traditional mortgage, we are leveraging community bonds to expand on our values in mutual aid and community ownership and provide the opportunity for community members and supporters to directly invest in the acquisition of our next property.
-More information about our community bond campaign will be shared late May 2025.
+For our second community bond campaign, we will be offering the following bond options:

 Need more information?
 Hear from our community members!